yufeizhao/yufeizhao.github.io/research.md

 <img class="side" alt="" height="50" src="triforce.svg" />
 * [Triforce and corners](https://arxiv.org/abs/1903.04863) (with Jacob Fox, Ashwin Sah, Mehtaab Sawhney, and David Stoner) \\
-_Mathematical Proceedings of the Cambridge Philosophical Society_, to appear.
+_Mathematical Proceedings of the Cambridge Philosophical Society_, 169 (2020), 209--223.

 * [Common and Sidorenko linear equations](https://arxiv.org/abs/1910.06436) (with Jacob Fox and Huy Tuan Pham) \\
   _The Quarterly Journal of Mathematics_, to appear.